cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * A link name must correspond to the last part of the block type name (e.g. `drill` for `@laser-drill`, `cell` for `@memory-cell` and so on; if the last part is `large`, the next-to-last is used as in `node` for `@power-node-large`), followed by a number.
-* Link names must be unique, no two linked blocks can share a link name
+* Link names must be unique, no two linked blocks can share a link name in a single processor.
-* Each block can be linked at most once, it is not possible to link the same block twice under different names.
+* Each block can be linked at most once, it is not possible to link the same block twice under different names in a single processor.

 ### Processor code